-Gorgeous red birds eye chillies and some fresh zucchini in the biweekly vegetable supply from First Agro Farms, set me to searching for the perfect ‘winter’ soup.
-Broadly adapted from Simply Recipes ‘Spicy Zucchini Soup’, the chilli zucchini soup is one treat you will come back to again and again.
+Gorgeous red birds eye chillies and some fresh zucchini in the the weeks vegetable supply, set me to searching for the perfect 'winter' soup.
+Broadly adapted from Simply Recipes 'Spicy Zucchini Soup', the curried chilli zucchini soup with grated zucchini and with walnuts and turmeric, is one treat you will come back to again and again.
 The varied textures and balance of flavours are everything one would want a soup to be.

 The curried chilli zucchini soup is easy to put together, and the walnuts add to the texture and flavour, contrasting with the silkiness of the pureed zucchini.